 There is a café and toilets on site.
-Wheelchair access is provided to the park and a lot of high quality play equipment for kids from babies to tweens.
+Wheelchair access is provided to the park and there is a lot of high-quality play equipment for kids from babies to tweens.
 We’re working on a dedicated Things to do in Cairns with kids post.

 Other Places to Swim Near Cairn

 If you want to swim, you do have several options other than Cairns Beach and Estuary (don’t swim in either, we have crocs !)

 Obviously the Cairns Lagoon, mentioned above is a focal point of Cairns but a little further north you can swim from the beaches.
-In Stinger Season there are nets at many of the Northern Beaches and at beeautiful Port Douglas.
+In Stinger Season there are nets at many of the Northern Beaches and at beautiful Port Douglas.

 Inland there are fresh-water swimming holes and waterfalls without crocodiles.
 We also have a small water park.
 We have a full post of swimming spots near Cairns here. including Crystal Cascades, Mossman Gorge and Millaa Millaa falls on the Tablelands.
 Do as the locals do and find a safe swimming hole to cool off.

 Cairns Botanic Gardens